k38-suzuki/qtcapp-doc/ja/index.rst

-.. qtc-app-doc documentation master file, created by sphinx-quickstart on Fri Jun 25 11:24:21 2021.
+.. qtcapp-doc documentation master file, created by sphinx-quickstart on Fri Jun 25 11:24:21 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-QtcAppマニュアル
+Qtcappマニュアル
 ================

 .. toctree::